craw0967/steamlink-archlinux/README.md

 # SteamLink-ArchLinux #

+## THIS README IS OUT OF DATE! ##
+The information below is tailored for the original script in the 'boot_disk_creator.sh' file.
+While some of the details here are improved over the Main branch README, such as the kernel compiling instructions, these instructions only loosely align with the new script.

+Post install instructions are still valid.

+If you wish to try the new script, run the 'boot_disk_wizard.sh' script.
+THERE WILL BE BUGS.

+This is a work in progress.
+There is absolutely no warranty, implied or otherwise, and I am not responsible for data loss or other damage.
+I've tried my best to at least have the major functionality working before I committed this branch, but some things do not and will not work as expected without more updates.

+## Read Me ##

 This repository hosts a modified version of the script found in this GitHub repository - https://github.com/regmibijay/steamlink-archlinux

 From regmibijay's repository: